What is the Budget and when is it announced?

 Who is responsible for the Budget?

-The chancellor of the exchequer, currently Reeves, is responsible for the Budget.
-After each fiscal event, the Treasury will typically publish a report providing further detail on the measures announced.
+As chancellor of the exchequer, Reeves is responsible for the Budget.
+The Treasury is involved in the process too and will typically publish a report providing further detail on the measures announced after each fiscal event.

-The chancellor’s Budget decisions are partly informed by data and analysis provided by the Office for Budget Responsibility (OBR).
-The OBR is an independent watchdog funded by the Treasury.
+The Office for Budget Responsibility (OBR) plays a role too, as the chancellor’s Budget decisions are partly informed by data and analysis provided by this independent watchdog.
 Typically, the OBR publishes its economic and fiscal outlook on the same day as the Budget is delivered.

 After each Budget statement, the Commons Treasury Select Committee (a cross-party committee) scrutinises it and provides a report.
 The government then produces a report in response to these findings.